Feature Intensity Mapping: Polycyclic Aromatic Hydrocarbon Emission from All Galaxies Across Cosmic Time: Survey Setup

 The SpectroPhotometer for the History of the Universe, Epoch of Reionization, and Ices Explorer \citep[SPHEREx;][]{Crill:2020} is a NASA Medium Class Explorer mission that was successfully launched on March 11, 2025.
 Following the In-Orbit Checkout phase, SPHEREx began its two-year nominal science survey on May 1, 2025.

-SPHEREx is conducting the first all-sky near-infrared spectro-imaging survey with a pixel size of $6''.2$, completing four full-sky passes over the nominal two-year mission duration.
+SPHEREx is conducting the first all-sky NIR spectro-imaging survey with a pixel size of $6''.2$, completing four full-sky passes over the nominal two-year mission duration.
 SPHEREx uses six broadband detector arrays spanning wavelengths from 0.75 to 5~$\mu$m, with low-resolution spectroscopy enabled by linear variable filters \citep{Korngut:2018}.
 The spectral coverage is divided into 17 channels per band, with varying spectral resolution: $R=41$ for bands 1--3 (covering 0.75--2.42~$\mu$m, totaling 51 channels), $R=35$ for band 4 (2.42--3.82~$\mu$m, 17 channels), $R=110$ for band 5 (3.82--4.42~$\mu$m, 17 channels), and $R=130$ for band 6 (4.42--5.00~$\mu$m, 17 channels).

-Operating in a sun-synchronous orbit, SPHEREx visits the north and south ecliptic poles on every orbit, yielding integration time approximately 50 times deeper in those regions than the all-sky area (S. Bryan et al., in prep.).
+Operating in a sun-synchronous orbit, SPHEREx visits the north and south ecliptic poles on every orbit, yielding integration time approximately 50 times deeper in those regions than the all-sky area \citep{Bryan:2025}.
 Consequently, SPHEREx will produce two deep-field mosaic maps of approximately 100~deg$^2$ each, optimized for studying the extragalactic background light.

-In this work, we consider spectral imaging maps from SPHEREx in both its all-sky and deep-field configurations.
+In this work, we consider spectral-imaging maps from SPHEREx in both its all-sky and deep-field configurations.
 For the all-sky case, we adopt an observed sky fraction of $f_{\rm sky} = 70\%$ to account for Galactic masking.
 For the deep fields, we consider a total survey area of 200~deg$^2$.
 We use a Gaussian filter transmission profile with the FWHM given by the nominal spectral resolution.
 Figure~\ref{F:spherex_R_sign} presents the spectral resolution and the rms noise levels for both the all-sky and deep-field modes across the 102 SPHEREx channels.
 The noise levels are derived from the SPHEREx Sky Simulation \citep{Crill:2025}, which takes into account both instrumental noise and the photon noise from various sources of emission, with the zodiacal light being the dominant source of the photon noise.

 We adopt a multipole range of $50 < \ell < 350$ with 10 logarithmically spaced $\ell$ bins for our SPHEREx analysis, following the same setup as \citet{Cheng:2024}.
 The minimum multipole ($\ell_{\rm min} = 50$) corresponds to the angular scale of SPHEREx’s $3.5^\circ$ field of view per detector.
 Fluctuations on larger angular scales will be partially suppressed due to the filtering of zodiacal light.
 The maximum multipole ($\ell_{\rm max} = 350$) is chosen to limit our analysis to large-scale modes where the power spectrum remains in the linear regime.